asciiscry3r/Curriculum_Vitae_of_Klimenko_Maxim_Sergievich/Curriculum_Vitae_of_Klimenko_Maxim_Sergievich.rst

    control system.
-Creation and support of serverless applications for collecting and processing logs, for AWS WAF etc. Creation of perimeters for environments setting up security groups and continuous integration into named environments.Basic knowledge of Kubernetes ‑ helm, nginx ingress and support.
-Some technologies and utilities:
-   Python, Terraform, Chef, Ansible, Vagrant, libvirt, Groovy, Jenkins, Gitlab‑CI Some info about project stack: AWS, ELK, PHP, Node, Nginx, SQS, Memcahe etc.
+Creation and support of serverless applications for collecting and processing logs, for AWS WAF etc. Creation of perimeters for environments setting up security groups and continuous integration into named environments.
+Kubernetes ‑ helm, nginx ingress and support.
+Some technologies and utilities: Python, Terraform, Chef, Ansible, Vagrant, libvirt, Groovy, Jenkins, Gitlab‑CI Some info about project stack: AWS, ELK, PHP, Node, Nginx, SQS, Memcahe etc.

 #.
 Digifico